Invoker Commands (Explainer)

 aria-controls

-attempts to establish a similar style of relationship to aria-details
+While aria-controls attempts to establish a similar style of relationship to

 The above commands are the core built-in command types which will be initially shipping.
 Further built-in commands will be proposed on a case-per-case basis, and additional aria or other logic will be considered with those at the time.